 CareGivingOldGuy.Website: who?

 Not a neuroscientist or neurologist, he did care for children who had brain tumors and cancer-related neurologic problems.
-Some of his young hematology patients had other neurologic problems like cerebrovascular disease, hemorrhage or stroke.
+Some of his young hematology patients had neurologic problems like cerebrovascular disease, hemorrhage or stroke.
 He’s had experience with brain CT, MRI and PET scans (similar to those used in AD as “biomarkers”), has performed hundreds of spinal taps, and dealt with neuropsychological and psychosocial problems in a team approach.
 He did clinical research, and early on did some lab research.
 So he knows some of the jargon.

 Of course, a little knowledge can be a dangerous thing, leading to misconceptions.
 This blog started Sept 2018 in response to World Alzheimer Month.
 He started his first blog in Aug 2018 , “constructive comments” from a cancer POV about Alzheimer clinical research: ALZHEIMER GADFLY .